 Competitive Advantages & Recession Performance

 The first competitive advantage for Walgreens is its scale.
-Walgreens has nearly 400 distribution centers that supply approximately 230,000 pharmacies, doctors, health centers, and hospitals.
+Walgreens has one of the world’s largest global wholesale and distribution networks, with nearly 400 distribution centers that supply more than 230,000 pharmacies, doctors, health centers, and hospitals.

 Despite the difficulties facing retail, there is still an operational advantage of physical stores.
 Most of the U.S. lives within a short distance of a Walgreens store.
 As a result, it is very difficult for competitors to take market share.